Dandekar-Ashish/PostCodeAPI/Readme.md

 This is the service layer which will be called from PostCodeAPI and it has business logic as well as it fetch data from 3rd pary API service (https://postcodes.io).

 ## PostCodeAPI.Model
-This project contains Simple Class as a Model files.
+This project contains Simple Class as a Model files to Deserialize Responce in to object.

+## PostCodeAPI.DataTransferModel
+This project contains Models which are actuly passed to API layer as a responce.

 ## PostCodeAPI.Common
 This project contains some common functions required in the application.